-If you are hand delivering your ballot, you can return in to the clerk's office by closing time on November 4, 2014, or you can bring it to your polling place on Election Day and drop it off any time before 7:00 PM.
+If you are hand delivering your ballot, you can return in to the clerk's office by closing time on Election Day, or you can bring it to your polling place on Election Day and drop it off any time before 7:00 PM.
 A ballot may be hand delivered by the voter, or by anyone authorized by the voter to hand deliver the ballot.

 Rules and Deadlines